sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 ```

-- here you have to pass Enviornment Development from `RemoteValEnvironment` type
+- here you have to pass Environment Development from the `RemoteValEnvironment` type
-- second you have to pass `Your_Client_key`
+- the second you have to pass `Your_Client_key`

 2. The way to use `RvVideoBaseScan` as a `UIViewController`